Swilder-M/cloud-docs/en_US/connect_to_deployments/esp32.md

 client.subscribe(topic);
 ```

-### Set the callback function to print the topic name to the serial port and print the message received from the esp32/test topic.
+6. Set the callback function to print the topic name to the serial port and print the message received from the topic `esp32/test`.

 ```c
 void callback(char *topic, byte *payload, unsigned int length) {